Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Discussion of Assumption

-\end{small} Observe that for the particular one-dimensional GBM model, condition \eqref{eq:condition inverse moments} is clearly satisfied.
+For the particular one-dimensional GBM model, condition \eqref{eq:condition inverse moments} is clearly satisfied.
 Moreover, both (i) one-dimensional models with a linear or constant diffusion and (ii) multivariate models with a linear drift and constant diffusion satisfy Assumption \ref{ass:boundedness-inverse}.
 Interestingly, the multivariate lognormal model can be observed in case (ii) (refer to \cite{bayersmoothing} for further details).
-On the other hand, we stress that there may be some cases in which Assumption \ref{ass:boundedness-inverse} is not fulfilled, e.g., $X_T=W_T^2$, which corresponds to a system of SDEs where the diffusion coefficient does not satisfy condition \eqref{eq:cond1 asummptionA_3}.
-However, our method works well in such cases since, using notation of Section \ref{sec:Discrete time, practical motivation}, we have $g(X_T)=G(y_1^2)$, and then we can apply our numerical smoothing technique to obtain a highly smooth integrand.
-Finally, we emphasize that additional investigation on the sufficient conditions for our smoothness Theorem \ref{thr:smoothness} to be valid in high dimensions is an open problem and is not in the scope of this work.
+However, there may be cases in which Assumption \ref{ass:boundedness-inverse} is not fulfilled, e.g., $X_T=W_T^2$, corresponding to a system of SDEs where the diffusion coefficient does not satisfy condition \eqref{eq:cond1 asummptionA_3}.
+Nevertheless, the proposed method works well in such cases because (using notation of Section \ref{sec:Discrete time, practical motivation}) $g(X_T)=G(y_1^2)$, and then we can apply our numerical smoothing technique to obtain a highly smooth integrand.
+Finally, an additional investigation on the sufficient conditions for our smoothness Theorem \ref{thr:smoothness} to be valid in high dimensions is an open problem and is not within the scope of this work.